North Korea national football team: Withdrawal period (1993–2005)

-First title and return to the World Cup (2006–2010)
+First title and return to the FIFA World Cup (2006–2010)

 The sanction imposed by the AFC on North Korea deprived it of participation in the qualifications for the 2007 AFC Asian Cup.
 With coach Kim Jong-hun at its head, the selection entered the 2008 AFC Challenge Cup, a competition reserved for so-called developing nations by the AFC and whose winner obtained direct qualification for the 2011 AFC Asian Cup.
 The North Korean selection had a good run which ended on the third step of the podium, after a defeat in the semi-finals against Tajikistan then a big success (4–0) in the third-placed match against Myanmar.

-In the 2010 World Cup qualifiers, the Chollimas easily dismissed Mongolia (4-1 and 5-1) then advanced in second place behind the South Korea, without any defeats or even conceding a goal.
-North Korea again finished second, again behind South Korea and obtained their qualification for the final phase of the World Cup, forty-four years after 1966.
-During these qualifiers there were diplomatic incidents with South Korea after Kim Jong-Il refused to have the South Korean national anthem played, or even to fly the flag in the country, the two meetings against the Taeguk Warriors had to be relocated to China.
+In the 2010 FIFA World Cup qualifiers, the Chollimas easily dismissed Mongolia (4–1 and 5–1) then finished second behind South Korea, without any defeats or even conceding a goal in the third round.
+North Korea again finished second behind South Korea in the fourth round, thus qualifying for the World Cup for only the second time.
+During these qualifiers there were diplomatic incidents with South Korea after Kim Jong Il refused to have the South Korean national anthem played, or even to fly the flag in the country, the two meetings against the Taeguk Warriors had to be relocated to China.
 At the end of the year, the North Koreans managed to qualify for the 2008 East Asian Football Championship, after beating Hong Kong.
 During this four-man final phase played in Chongqing, China, they finished last, with two draws (against Japan and South Korea, who won the tournament, and a defeat against China).